London lifestyle & travels with kids and babies

 5. Dozo, Brompton road.
 Low seating (zashiki style) and casual, great food.
 Gets very crowded at the weekend, so not a good place if you have 2 young kids in tow but totally feasible with just 1 civilised child (at least in our case).
 Dozo bills itself as a ‘Japanese fine dining restaurant’, though our lunches included strictly bento boxes and sushi sets, so we need to get back for dinner.

 6. Sticks and sushi, Kings Road.
-The newly opened Sticks & sushi branch is spacey and cool, serving all the usual exquisite sushi plates with the Scandi twist.
+Recently opened Sticks & sushi branch is spacey and cool, serving all the usual exquisite sushi plates with the Scandi twist.

 7. Sakurado – Cafe and sweet shop rather than Japanese restaurant in South Kensington.
 The flowers and entrance are quite instagramable, the food on the average side.
 We popped in on a Saturday, despite an okish menu there was no sashimi or any kind of fresh fish to be had.
 We had cucumber rolls and average prawn tempura, prosecco and champagne proved a tricky choice, they had to open a couple of bottles to get it right (or to be more precise I had to help them open a couple of bottles!).
 They may be the new kids on the block on Gloucester road, so let us know if you tested them and had a better outcome.

 Grown ups mainly – which Japanese restaurant South Kensington?